accountisgod1/Python-RPG/SECURITY.md

 To report a vulnerability, check Bugs.txt

-# Security Issues
+## Security Issues

 There are many security issues with this script as it is vulnerable to attacks.
-Expect one of the files changed.
+Expect one of the files to be corrupted.